 Asset Liability Management (ALM) includes effective Liquidity Management.
-One way of assessing a bank’s exposure to liquidity risk is to consider the gaps that exist between its assets and liabilities for pre-defined time buckets, and then calculate the cost that would be incurred to close out those gaps.
-The Cost-to-Close Liquidity Gap methodology is described in the post below.
+One way of assessing a bank’s exposure to liquidity risk is to consider the gaps that exist between its assets and liabilities for pre-defined time buckets, and then calculate the cost incurred to close out those gaps.
+We describe the Cost-to-Close Liquidity Gap methodology in the post below.

-Assets represent outflow of cash whereas liabilities represent an inflow of cash.
+Assets represent outflows of cash whereas liabilities represent inflows of cash.
 When assets exceed liabilities there is a deficit of funds which could expose the financial institution to liquidity risk.
-In order for the bank to remain liquid the gap (i.e. net cash outflow) would need to be filled by funding from the market.
+To fill the gap (net cash outflow) and remain liquid the bank will seek funding from the market.

 |Duration||Up to 3 months||3 – 6 months|

-For the time bucket ‘Up to 3 months’ there is a negative liquidity gap, where liabilities exceed assets.
+For the time bucket ‘Up to 3 months’, there is a negative liquidity gap, where liabilities exceed assets.
 This represents an excess of funds.
-Bank Big has a net cash inflow and therefore is not exposed to liquidity risk.
+Bank Big has a net cash inflow, therefore, it has no exposure to liquidity risk.

-However in the next time bucket Bank Big has a positive liquidity gap.
-This indicates that Bank Big is exposed to liquidity risk as there is a deficiency of funds due to cash outflows exceeding cash inflows during this period.
+However in the next time bucket, Bank Big has a positive liquidity gap.
+This indicates that Bank Big has liquidity risk exposure.
+It is deficient in funds due to cash outflows exceeding cash inflows during this period.
 In order to compensate for this lack of liquidity the bank would need to fund the gap from the market either by decreasing its assets e.g. by selling off assets and/ or increasing its liabilities e.g. by borrowing from the market.

 One measure of liquidity risk is the cost to close gap analysis.
-This analysis assumes that the positive gaps will be filled by borrowing from the market.
+This analysis assumes that we do this by filling the positive gaps by borrowing from the market.
 The first step in this analysis is the definition of time buckets.
 Let us assume that the following time buckets have been defined: